-Thuronyi has been with the Copyright Office since 1999, always working to educate and communicate with the general public and the creative community.
-He has served in various roles as acting chief, assistant chief, and recordation section head, and Thuronyi was one the agency’s early webmasters, when the internet was a new way of reaching people.
-He designed new systems and the first search engine that gave users easy access to the millions of records in the copyright catalog.
+Thuronyi also served as interim head of PIE from July 27, 2021, to May 7, 2022, and as acting director of PIE from December 1, 2017, to March 31, 2018.
+He has been with the Copyright Office since 1999, always working to educate and communicate with the public and creative community.
+He has served in various roles as acting chief, assistant chief, and Recordation Section head.
+Thuronyi was one of the agency’s early webmasters, when the internet was a new way of reaching people.
+He designed the first web-based copyright catalog search system that gave users easy access to millions of copyright records.

-Thuronyi started his career at the National Library Service for the Blind and Physically Handicapped.
+Thuronyi started his career at the National Library Service for the Blind and Physically Handicapped (NLS).
 There, he was a writer-editor, publishing a book review magazine.
 He also wrote a book on the history of a volunteer equipment-repair program.
-He set up the NLS web presence and worked on Web-Braille, the world’s-first, full-text digital Braille distribution system.
+He set up the NLS web presence and worked on Web-Braille, the world’s first full-text digital Braille distribution system.

 Thuronyi is a graduate of the Library’s Leadership Development Program.
 He has a bachelor of science in journalism from the University of Maryland, focusing on public relations and minoring in German.